- This event has passed.

 Richard Bell is Professor of History at the University of Maryland and author of the book Stolen: Five Free Boys Kidnapped into Slavery and their Astonishing Odyssey Home which was a finalist for the George Washington Prize and the Harriet Tubman Prize.
 He has held major research fellowships at Yale, Cambridge, and the Library of Congress and is the recipient of the National Endowment of the Humanities Public Scholar award and the 2021 Andrew Carnegie Fellowship.
 He serves as a Trustee of the Maryland Center for History and Culture and as a fellow of the Royal Historical Society.

 This event is HYBRID, meaning it is available both in person or online.
-Join us in-person here at Sotterley or register for virtual attendance here:
+You can register for EITHER in-person or virtual attendance: